Key Drivers for the Phuket Property Market (2019 and Beyond)

 In the same storm, another tourist boat (the Serenita) also sank off Phuket, although all 42 people on board were rescued.
-The immediate result of these two accidents was the cancellation of tours from China, which was already being felt in the market by early August.
-A slower than normal high-season was also anticipated, which was exacerbated by the global economic volatility in the latter half of the year.
+The immediate impact of these two accidents was the cancellation of tours from China, which could already be felt in the market by early August.
+A slower than normal high-season was then exacerbated by global economic volatility in the latter half of the year.

-The negative headlines surrounding the tragic sinking of the Phoenix have already been forgotten, and tourists who used this as their rationale not to travel to Phuket have already begun to return.
+By the new year (2019) the negative headlines surrounding the tragic sinking of the Phoenix were all but forgotten, and tourists who used this as their rationale not to travel to Phuket began to return.
 It required a bit of coaxing, and even diplomacy on the part of the tourism industry and the government, but as with all Black Swans, it proved to be a blip rather than a protracted trend.

 The Swan That Hasn’t Happened (Yet)